Card Summary Table

 Best Way To Redeem Points

-Redeeming JetBlue points for the highest value after earning them with The JetBlue Plus Card is a little more challenging than on some other airlines, since there are no fixed-value awards for flight redemptions.
+Redeeming JetBlue points for the highest value after earning them with this card is a little more challenging than on some other airlines, since there are no fixed-value awards for flight redemptions.

 Instead, the amount of rewards required for a trip is tied to current fares.
 When fares drop, so does the number of points required for redemption, which can be a good thing.